Matthew Chapter 28

 2. And having seen Him, they bowed down at His feet.1“bowed down at… …feet” is one word in Greek, often translated “worship”.
 It comes from the Greek words: “pros” (meaning “towards”) and “kyneo” (meaning “to kiss”).
 It literally refers to bowing down on your hands and knees and kissing the ground in front of a superior or authority figure.
 Some Egyptian pictographs have the hand outstretched, as if to send the “kiss” toward the one being revered.
 But some doubted.

-3. And having approached them, Jesus spoke saying: “All authority in heaven and on the earth was given to Me.
+3. And having approached them, Jesus spoke to them saying: “All authority in heaven and on the earth was given to Me.

-4. So having gone,2“having gone” in Greek, this is a passive participle, and therefore is more accurately “having been made to go”.
-However, some Greek scholars argue that it inherits the imperative force of the finite verb “disciple” due to the construction of the sentence (called “attendant circumstance”).
-Others maintain that the “attendant circumstance” rule either doesn’t exist, or doesn’t apply here.
-In either case, the main imperative command in the Great commission is not “go/going” but rather to “disciple”.
-See following note. disciple3“disciple” most translations translate it “make disciples” here.
+4. So go2“Go” In Greek, this is a passive aorist participle.
+However, when a passive aorist participle is followed by an imperative aorist verb (a command), the passive participle should be understood as a command of instrumentality.
+That is, the participle is commanded so that the main imperative verb’s action can be accomplished.
+Thus, the word “go” isn’t a focus in this verse; the entirety of the focus is on the following verb “disciple”.
+See following note.
+(Note: in some passages, the Holy Spirit inspired an aorist passive participle + an imperative in one place but inspired a double imperative in a parallel verse.
+Examples include: Matt 28:7 + Mark 16:7, Matt 9:6 + Mark 2:11, and Mark 11:2 + Luke 19:30.) disciple3“disciple” most translations translate it “make disciples” here.
 However the Greek verb focuses on the process of raising current disciples up to maturity, not just creating new disciples.
 The word is used only four times in the Bible: Matthew 13:52, Matthew 27:57, Matthew 28:19, and Acts 14:21.
 In each case, the focus is on raising disciples to maturity, not creating new disciples.
-While it certainly can include the idea of turning non-disciples into disciples, that’s not the word’s primary focus. all the nations; baptizing them in the name of the Father, and the Son, and the Holy Spirit;
+While it certainly can include the idea of turning non-disciples into disciples, that’s not the word’s primary focus. all the nations; baptizing them in the name of the Father, and the Son, and the Holy Spirit

-5. and teaching them to carefully observe all things, as many as I commanded you.
-And behold; I’m with you always, until the culmination of the age.
+5. and teaching them to observe all things, as many as I commanded you.
+And behold: I’m with you on all days until the culmination of the age.

 Next: Mark chapter 1